mstripling/Data-Analyst/README.md

   - **Storytelling:** Beyond the code and visuals, each analysis tells a story, answering pertinent questions, and suggesting actionable insights.

 ## Navigating the Repository
+  Look for files that end in ".ipynb" and open them to the analysis.

-  Notebooks complemented with Tableau dashboards are clearly marked.
+  Notebooks that are complemented with Tableau dashboards are clearly marked.
 Feel free to interact with the visuals and delve into the analysis.

   For each notebook, I've provided a brief description, guiding you through the analysis and highlighting the main takeaways.